Bassae

 Bassae (Bassae, Βάσσαι – Bassai, meaning "little vale in the rocks") is an archaeological site in Oichalia, a municipality in the northeastern part of Messenia, Greece.
 In classical antiquity, it was part of Arcadia.
-Bassae lies near the village of Skliros, northeast of Figaleia, south of Andritsaina and west of Megalopolis.
+Bassae lies at an elevation of 1,131 m above sea level on the slopes of Cotylion Mountain. near the village of Skliros, northeast of Figaleia, south of Andritsaina and west of Megalopolis.
 It is famous for the well-preserved mid- to late-5th century BC Temple of Apollo Epicurius.